A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 If you are worried about your child’s general development, you can seek support and advice from your child’s Health Visitor.
 The Leicester, Leicestershire and Rutland Healthy Together team have a telephone number for parents and professionals to call.
 The calls are answered by a Health Visitor who can talk to you about your worries and give advice and support.
 They can also make an appointment with the Health Visiting team.

-The number is 0300 300 3001
+The telephone number is 0300 300 3001

-Both the Health Visitor and the GP will be able to make referrals on to specialists, e.g. speech and language services, if they think it’s appropriate.
+Both the health visitor and the GP will be able to make referrals on to specialists, e.g. speech and language services, if they think it’s appropriate.

 If your child is attending an educational setting, such as a nursery, childminder, or school, we would also advise speaking to your child’s key person/ class teacher or the SENCO (Special Educational Needs Co-ordinator) to share your worries.